codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 {% endraw %}
 {% endhighlight %}

-The pipeline just uninstall the Helm release for that namespace and then deletes the namespace itself.
+The pipeline just uninstalls the Helm release for that namespace and then deletes the namespace itself.

 To have this pipeline run only when a Pull Request is closed here is how your [trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) should look:

 {% include image.html
 lightbox="true"